jaydson/jaydson.com/content/post/como-criar-e-manter-um-produto-organico-e-genuino-de-sucesso.md

 <p>
 <center>
-<video width="480" height="360" ontrols autoplay loop muted playsinline><source src="/images/2017/12/bullshit.mp4" type="video/mp4">Your browser does not support the video tag or this video format.
+<video width="480" height="360" autoplay loop muted playsinline><source src="/images/2017/12/bullshit.mp4" type="video/mp4">Your browser does not support the video tag or this video format.
 You can download the video anyway.</video>
 </center>
 </p>